 2. Reasons and advantages of shock response spectrum instead of classic shock

-1) The purpose of studying shock is not to study the shock waveform itself, but to pay more attention to the effect of shock on the system, or to study the damage potential of the impact motion to the system.
+1) The purpose of studying shock is not to study the shock waveform itself, but to pay more attention to the effect of shock on the shock response spectrum testing equipment, or to study the damage potential of the impact motion to the system.
 It is difficult and inaccurate to describe the damage potential with the time history of the shock, and sometimes leads to wrong conclusions.
 But the shock response spectrum specification can avoid such errors;

 2) The classic shock specification strictly specifies the type of pulse, while the shock response spectrum specification does not make strict requirements on the type of shock pulse and the method of generating shock, so it has greater flexibility on experiments;